Package 'ghactions4r'

 Description

-Style your R package components automatically by running devtools::document(), styler::style_pkg(), and usethis::use_tidy_description().
+Style your R package components automatically by running devtools::document(), styler::style_pkg() or air, and usethis::use_tidy_description().

 Usage